Nias travel advice & FAQ

 Indonesians love taking photographs and having their photo taken.
 No event big or small can take place without group photos, called Foto Bersama.
 Random strangers can walk up foreigners and ask for a Foto Bersama.
 A photo together with a foreigner is highly valued and some people may go through great lengths to get one.
 It can get a bit much, but try to see the positive side of it and appreciate the fact that local people are happy to see foreigners on Nias.

 Most Indonesians work six days a week.
 On their one day off the majority of the Nias people go to church on Sunday morning.
 After church many young people and families flock to beaches and picnic spots.
 A place that is deserted the whole week may receive hundreds of visitors on Sunday afternoons.
-If you visits one of the beaches popular with locals on a Sunday afternoon be prepared to receive a lot of attention.
+If you visits one of the beaches popular with locals on a Sunday afternoon be prepared to receive a lot of attention in the form of Foto Bersama.

 Nias people speak the Li Nolo Niha language with friends and family.
 But at work and in schools Bahasa Indonesia is more commonly used.
 Generally speaking all Nias people are fluent in Indonesian, but you may meet people in remote villages that do not speak the national language.
 If you speak a few words of Indonesian it will make your travels a lot easier.
 One thing that makes Indonesian fairly easy to understand is that there are many borrowed words from Dutch and English.